 How are accountants supervised and what role does Chartered Accountants Ireland play?

-Anti-money laundering legislation can be accessed on the Institute's Technical Hub legislation pages.
-AML legislation for Ireland and the UK can be found here.
+Anti-money laundering legislation can be accessed on the Institute's Technical Hub under AML legislation for Ireland and the UK.

 The legislation identifies “designated ” or "relevant" persons who must guard against their businesses being used for money laundering or terrorist financing purposes.
-Persons acting as an auditor, external accountant, tax adviser (which definition has recently been expanded) and/or trust or company service provider are designated persons and are, as such, subject to statutory AML obligations.
+Persons acting as an auditor, external accountant, tax adviser and/or trust or company service provider are designated persons and are, as such, subject to statutory AML obligations.
 They are sometimes referred to under the acronym DNFBP which means "Designated Non Financial Businesses and Professions".
 They are required to apply anti-money laundering measures in the course of their business.

 The legislation also establishes supervisory bodies which monitor and secure compliance with legislative requirements.
 Chartered Accountants Ireland has AML supervisory responsibilities in Ireland as a Competent Authority pursuant to the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010.